Eros Maddy: Club career

 He made his Eerste Divisie debut for Jong Ajax on 20 November 2018 in a game against Jong FC Utrecht as a 60th minute substitute for Sebastian Pasquali.

 On 13 July 2022, Maddy signed a two-year contract with an option for an additional season with Helmond Sport.
 He made his competitive debut for the club on 5 August, the opening matchday of the 2022–23 Eerste Divisie season, replacing Peter van Ooijen in the 74th minute of a 1–0 away loss.

+On 25 July 2023, Maddy moved to Auxerre in France on a three-year deal, with an optional fourth year.

+On 1 September 2025, Maddy was loaned by Laval in Ligue 2.

 Personal life

-Born in the Netherlands, Maddy is of Surinamese descent.
+Born in the Netherlands, Maddy is of Surinamese and Sierra Leonian descent.